 Starling recalls an earlier meeting of epochs and cultures.
 He recreates the choreography that gave an Irish hero the trappings of modern poetry and Japanese theater.
 Friedman asks a dancer to take her across decades, too, with elements of Minimalism and Surrealism.
 She also has a dark sense of humor in place of a darkened room and a solemn ritual.
 She had better, for her show ran just as Andrea Rosen announced an end to the storied gallery and its support of living artists.
+As for Pape, in Brazil in the face of dictatorship, she helped to bring a decade alive.

 Simon Starling calls his work At Twilight, at the Japan Society Gallery, but its heart lies in darkness—the darkness of night giving way to morning, of a threat to one's very life, and above all of a darkened theater.
 It unfolds on video as a dance but also a drama, and it recreates the dance at the climax of a drama by William Butler Yeats.
 A man shrouded in refuge from age, poverty, the wind, and the cold stumbles forward and collapses to the floor.
 For Yeats, he was all that was left of Cuchulain, a legendary Irish hero searching in vain for a fountain of youth.
 And then not water but music summons him to life.
 He throws off his shroud, rises in glory, and spreads once and for all his hawk's wings.